edwjonesga/ccu-classes/egi-330/intersect-union-index/README.md

 *   SQL Advanced Function Reference [here](https://docs.google.com/presentation/d/1sWq-pRfXJTcGcoQEKq-O8iOvpT5irTI9Xm12Qf8kQ84/edit#slide=id.g2f9bcf455a1_0_0)
 * Check previous Create code for how to do foreign keys

-## Step 3: Inserting Data
-Insert some sample records into the `customers` table.

-## Scratch Area
-Retrieve and display all records from the `customer` table.

-## Updating Data
-Update specific records in the `employees` table and view the changes.

-## Deleting Data
-Delete specific records from the `employees` table and view the changes.

-## Your Turn

-For each of the following tasks, write a SQL query to accomplish the goal.
-Add your queries to a new SQL file.
-After running each query, paste the output into the corresponding section in the `results.txt` file.

-**Submission**:
-Submit both your SQL file containing all your queries and the completed `results.txt` file.

----

 ### Assignment Tasks